25 Years – The Chain: Track listing

-Standard 4 Disc Edition
+25 Years – The Chain 4-disc edition

 Although listed as "I Believe My Time Ain't Long" (non-album single, 1967), the first track on disc 4 is actually "Dust My Broom", the fourth track from Fleetwood Mac's second studio album Mr. Wonderful.

-Condensed 2 Disc Edition (Selections from 25 Years)
+Selections from 25 Years – The Chain 2-disc edition

-Released alongside the 4-CD box set was a 2-CD compilation featuring selected tracks from the main set.
-This version also includes two tracks which are excluded on the 4-CD box set; "Hold Me" and "Bermuda Triangle".
+Released alongside the 4-CD box set was a 2-CD box set featuring selected tracks from the main set.
+This version also includes two tracks which are not included on the 4-CD box set; "Hold Me" and "Bermuda Triangle".